michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+1.0.4

+Fixed bugs in parallel processing for Data Collector Utility and Import Wizard.

+v.
 1.0.3

 Added Waters .raw file open and .raw to .txt batch conversion to drag and drop.